AT-Publishing/website/_glossary/divergence.md

 *Exaggerated Divergence* is only different in that price makes double top or double bottom rather than new high or new low.

-Divergence itself is not a strong enough signal to trigger a trading decision about entry or exit.
+Once again: Divergence itself is not a strong enough signal to trigger a trading decision about entry or exit.
+[More on trading divergences here](/divergences/)